-Do you want to add Google Analytics to your WooCommerce site?
+Do you want to learn how to add Google Analytics to WooCommerce?

-By setting up Google Analytics, you can track your online store’s performance and gain valuable insights about your customers.
-You can learn where customers come from, which products sell the most, and a lot more eCommerce events tracking.
+By setting up Google Analytics, you can track your online store’s performance and gain valuable metrics and insights about your customers.
+You can learn where customers come from, which products sell the most, and more with eCommerce events tracking.

 This article will show you how to add Google Analytics to WooCommerce easily.